Ishtiyaq-Marzuq/My-Learning/README.md

 # My Learning Journey

 Welcome to my learning repository!
-Here, I share my regular learnings, notes, and resources as I progress through my journey in [your field of interest, e.g., software development, data science, etc.].
+Here, I share my regular learnings, notes, and resources as I progress through my journey in Data Science.
 This repository serves as a personal knowledge base and a way to track my growth over time.

 ## 📂 Repository Structure